Mandala above, detail of Waterfall, 2006, 2023

 Perhaps the moon is the planet we are most familiar with, traveling as it does around us each day.
 I have a grateful heart for each of its phases but my favorite is the thinnest crescent moon.
 At sunset on a clear night in mid-December I watched the waning crescent sit down upon the southwestern horizon, breathtaking, as it looked to be immense and golden like a crown or the fallen halo of a saint against the blue black sky!
 One of the many mysteries of the moon is how it can change color and shape shift size before our eyes, ever reflecting light from Father Sun.
 Perfectly circular once each month and then presto, it disappears.
 I am intent on seeing it as often as I can in its magical cycles as a reminder that as the moon drops, or appears to, there are many other planetary spheres in our solar system ever in movement, in and out of conjunctions and we (you and I) are a part of that revolution here on Mother Earth.

-Just yesterday, as I was saying goodbye, perhaps forever, to a dear neighbor friend who was moving out of state, the last quarter moon was in orbit directly above us in the early morning sky.
-Of course, it appeared to be stationary, as we stood next to her fully packed vehicle, the sunlit moon was a pendent reminding me that we are interconnected with all that is and my friend and I will hopefully stay in touch.
-Cycles of la luna, seasonal cycles, relationships between people encircle us.
+Just yesterday, as I was saying goodbye to a dear neighbor friend who was moving out of state, the last quarter moon was in orbit directly above us in the early morning sky.
+Of course, it appeared to be stationary, as we stood next to her fully packed vehicle, the sunlit moon was a pendent dangling over us reminding me that we are interconnected with all that is.
+Cycles of la luna, seasonal cycles, relationships between people encircle us continually.
 Maybe that is ultimately why the mandala is such a powerful touchstone.
 Why it represents the universe in Hindu and Buddhist cosmology and the dreamer’s desire for wholeness.
 The geometry of a circle and all that it symbolizes in Jungian based psychology, historical and cultural considerations, naturally occuring in all of Nature, from a mother's breast, the nipple of our nurturance, to the annular rings of a cottonwood tree, and an Acoma pueblo water vessel held in the hands of an indigenous young woman, close in size to the original Mimbres pottery made 1000 years ago in this New Mexico valley where I live, all continue to inspire my imagery as an artist.
-This planet miraculous beneath my feet, sister moon and all those other sister, brother bodies in the sky orbiting infinitely that I cannot quite fathom, but yet they call.
+This planet miraculous beneath my feet, sister moon and all those other sister, brother bodies in the sky orbiting infinitely, that I cannot quite fathom, yet they call.

 * Emergence Magazine, Ten Love Letters to the Earth, Thich Nhat Hanh, January 23, 2022